dashroshan/cpp-notes-and-questions/README.md

-# C++ Exercise and Notes
+# C++ Notes and Questions

-- **Book :** Object-Oriented Programming with C++
-- **Author :** E. Balagurusamy

-Solutions are present in their corresponding chapter directories as individual cpp files.
-Each solution begins with the question and concludes with the output in the form of comments.
+Practice questions are sorted topic wise and contain the question at top, solution, and output at bottom.
+Object Oriented Programming with C++ book by E. Balagurusamy is used for reference.
+Scroll down for the short notes or use the Index below.

 ### Index